Diversity, Multiculturalism and Public Education

 Spring 2016 quarter

 What is it about diversity per se that creates social divisions within a society?
-What diversity topics in particular create passionate opinions across the political spectrum?
-How can we explain these varying world views so that we come away with a deeper and fuller understanding of why these debates endure?
-What was it about diversity and multiculturalism that can elicit such strong emotions, so much so that diversity as a concept can have varying effects on the social and economic well-being of individuals and groups?
+What diversity topics in particular create passionate opinions across the political spectrum and filter down to public education?
+How can we explain these varying worldviews so that we come away with a deeper and fuller understanding of why these debates endure?
+What is it about diversity and multiculturalism that can elicit such strong emotions, so much so that diversity as a concept can have varying effects on the social and economic well-being of individuals and groups?
+How does public education contend with diversity and multiculturalism?
 These are among the questions explored in this program.

 Fields of Study

 |March 18th, 2015||Title change (previously Perspectives of Diversity and Multiculturalism).|